Candidate for municipal office. Any person who files for election or appointment to a position on the City Council, including the Mayor.

 Close relative.
 A person related to the former official in the first degree by consanguinity or affinity, as determined under chapter 573 of the Government Code.

 Former official.
-A former Mayor, Councilmember, City Manager, City Attorney, or Department Director, or anyone acting on behalf of such persons, including any entity recognized by law, such as a sole proprietorship, partnership, firm, corporation, holding company, joint stock company, receivership, or trust, that the person or the person's close relative owns or controls, directly or indirectly, or for which the person or the person's close relative serves as an officer, director, principal, manager, employee, or agent.
+A former Mayor, Councilmember, or City employee at or higher than the level of Department Director, or anyone acting on behalf of such persons, including any entity recognized by law, such as a sole proprietorship, partnership, firm, corporation, holding company, joint stock company, receivership, or trust, that the person or the person's close relative owns or controls, directly or indirectly, or for which the person or the person's close relative serves as an officer, director, principal, manager, employee, or agent.

 (a) For a period of two (2) years after leaving office or employment, a former official: